 Elevating Perfume to Lifestyle

-Chanel No. 5 was already iconic, but Kidman’s campaign reintroduced it as a lifestyle symbol.
-The ad suggested that wearing Chanel No. 5 was not just about scent—it was about romance, mystery, and elegance.
+Chanel No. 5 was already iconic, thanks in part to Marilyn Monroe's famous quote about wearing nothing but it to bed.
+But Kidman's campaign reintroduced it as a lifestyle symbol.
+The ad suggested that wearing Chanel No. 5 was not just about scent—it was about embracing romance, mystery, and elegance.

 Influence on Future Campaigns